trien-hong/EventTracking/django_react_app/README.md

 * `DB_HOST="database"`
 * `DB_PORT="5432"`

 Note that the `EMAIL_HOST_PASSWORD` is NOT the password you login with.
 You'll need to generate an app password within "manage your google account" security settings.
-You will also have to activate two factor authentication on your google account otherwise it will not work.<br>I am using gmail SMTP.
-You can switch it up if you would like.
+You will also have to activate two factor authentication on your google account otherwise it will not work.<br>I am using gmail's simple mail transfer protocol (SMTP).
+You can change it up if you would like.

 ## react_backend folder .env
 There is only 1 variable you'll need to add in this .env file.